Compiler tunes benchmarks with the Yocto Project

 DEFAULTTUNE (copied from the Mega Manual):

-The default tune is either implicitly or explicitly set by the machine (MACHINE
+The default tune is either implicitly or explicitly set by the machine (MACHINE).
+However, you can override the setting using available tunes as defined with AVAILTUNES.

 I will play around with those variables and see what happens.